-To ensure appropriate resource allocation to a single ACGME-accredited Pain Medicine Fellowship
+To ensure appropriate resource allocation to a single ACGME-accredited Pain Medicine Fellowship.

 Fellowship training in Pain Medicine requires expertise of physicians and medical personnel from multiple specialties.
-The Accreditation Council for Graduate Medical Education restricts institutions to sponsoring only one Pain Management program.
+The Accreditation Council for Graduate Medical Education restricts institutions to sponsoring only one Pain Medicine program.
 The institution must also ensure the fellowship has adequate resources including, but not limited to, participation of faculty with the required training and expertise to provide educational experiences that comply with program requirements.

-The Designated Institutional Official (DIO) and the Graduate Medical Education Committee (GMEC) monitors educational resources committed to the pain medicine fellowship through the Annual Program Review, the Program Quality Review Subcommittee and the Annual Survey of Residents’ Educational and Clinical Experiences.
+The Designated Institutional Official (DIO) and the Graduate Medical Education Committee (GMEC) monitor educational resources committed to the pain medicine fellowship through the Annual Program Review, the Program Quality Review Subcommittee and the Annual Survey of Residents’ Educational and Clinical Experiences.
 The Annual Program Review includes an assessment of adequacy of multidisciplinary faculty participation in the program.

-GMEC Approved Date: February 21, 2017
+GMEC Approved Date: May 22, 2018